erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/root-guide-en.md

 - Reboot to fastboot

-- Open the command prompt in the platform tools folder
+- Open command prompt in the platform tools folder

  ## Flash patched boot
 ```cmd